 Lampson International recently assisted on a project in downtown Seattle, WA, where we helped construct a new hotel.
 R.C.
 Hedreen Company, LMN Architects and Sellen Construction all worked together to deliver 8th and Howell, a new 45-story Hyatt Regency hotel.
-The new hotel, featuring more than 1,200 guest rooms and 105,000 square feet of meeting and ballroom space, will take up three-quarters of the block.
+The new hotel, featuring more than 1,200 guest rooms and 105,000 square feet of meeting and ballroom space, takes up three-quarters of the block.

 For this project, Lampson International employed a Manitowoc 16000 with 157′ of main boom and 177′ of Luffing Jib that worked 23 months from August 2015 to July 2017.
 Operator Danny Youso said, “it was very productive and surpassed all expectations.”